ospalh/anki-addons/pages/Normalize.md

 main_file: Normalize.py
 date: 2013-01-22
 type: addon
-status: "working"
+status: may add errors
-status_color: green
+status_color: red
 status_text_color: white
 abstract: "Fix file name problems caused by Unicode normalization."
 first_image: tuebingen_tuebingen.png
 first_alt: 'Screen text: In media folder but not used by any cards:
-Tübingen_Neckarfront.jpg Used on cards but missing from media folder: Tübingen_Neckarfront.jpg.'
+Tübingen_Neckarfront.jpg Used on cards but missing from media folder:
+Tübingen_Neckarfront.jpg.'
 first_caption: "So, the file is there and it is missing‽"

 This can be used to fix a problem caused by adding files “sideways” on